MusfiqurRahma/smart-language-school/README.md

 # Getting Started with Smart Language School

-This project was bootstrapped with [Smart LAnguage School](https://smart-language-school.netlify.app/).
+This project was bootstrapped with [Smart Language School](https://smart-language-school.netlify.app/).

 ## Available Scripts-
--Its a social educations type website.
+- Its a social educations type website.
--React Js Orient CSS and a little html have been used to create the website.
+- React Js Orient CSS and a little html have been used to create the website.
--It's dynamic.
+- It's dynamic.
 You can see varities route path by clicking navbar.
--Some special icons have been used here, which has given a new look to the website.
+- Some special icons have been used here, which has given a new look to the website.